 What do you tell such a student?
 That she was absent, and that you would have to think about it?
 No, I don’t need to think about it.
-Here is a student who has just been diagnosed with one of the most currently featured pathogens, and what seems to bother her is that she missed her exam?
+Here is a student who has just been diagnosed with one of the most deadly and feared viruses of our time, and what’s on her mind is that she missed her exam?
 No, she doesn’t have to ask me twice.
 I wouldn’t have marked her absent if I had known this.
 When I meet her for the conference, we will agree on a day and time for her to take her test.
 And I hope she does very well, too.
 And I pray that here symptoms are not of the worst kind.
 I pray that she will be up and about.
-I pray that she won’t spend a single day in bed because of this virus.
+I pray that she won’t spend a single day in the emergency room because of this virus.
 And I am sure she will be just fine.

 How many of you out there have students who have tested positive?
 How did you feel?
 Sad, intrigued, scared?
 Did you pray for your student and ask whoever you believe in to come to his or her rescue?
 Maybe you said “Godspeed” in your heart.
 Share your experience and let’s have a conversation about the fears that this virus instills in us.
 But also the light that may come out of this unpredictable situation.